ViswaBonam/EDA-for-Data-Science-Salaries-/README.md

 * Operations performed on the dataset:
 1. Data Cleaning
 2. Data Analysis
-3. Questions answered using the dataset
+3. Questions answered using the dataset:
    * Average salary based on the experience level of the employees
    * How many data science jobs are present for a given country?
    * Average salary for the top 10 countries